 HKEY_CURRENT_USER > Software > Microsoft

-- In the right pane of the Registry Editor, click on the Avalon.Graphics sub-key under the Microsoft key to have its contents displayed in the right pane.
+- In the right pane of the Registry Editor, click on the Avalon.Graphics sub-key under the Microsoft key to having its contents displayed in the right pane.

 - Close the Registry Editor.